The Necessity of Deschooling

 by | Essays

-I am ableist and racist, and deschooling is my rehab.⠀
+I have internalized ableism, and deschooling is my rehab.⠀

 As children, we grow up trusting that what adults tell us is right and good and true.
 We absorb what we hear and what we see.
 We accept it as fact.⠀